-Software Design, Modeling, and Analysis in UML http://swt.informatik.uni-freiburg.de/teaching/winter-term-2011-2012/sdmauml/sdmauml Exercise Sheet 2 Early submission: Monday, 2011-11-21, 9:00 Regular submission: Tuesday, 2011-11-22, 12:00 Exercise 1 (4/20 Points) Consider a Rhapsody model of the automated rail cars system.
-Provide the signature which corresponds to the following part of the system: classes Terminal and Car, and the associations between the two classes, as shown in the (composite) class AutomatedRailCarsSystem.
-(2) Hints:
+Software Design, Modeling, and Analysis in UML http://swt.informatik.uni-freiburg.de/teaching/WS2012-13/sdmauml Exercise Sheet 2 Early submission: Monday, 2012-11-19, 12:00 Regular submission: Tuesday, 2012-11-20, 10:00 Exercise 1 (5/20 Points) Consider the Rhapsody example model of the automated rail cars system.
+The (composite) class AutomatedRailCarsSystem includes classes Terminal and Car.
+Provide the signature which corresponds to the following part of the system: classes Terminal and Car, for each of the two classes, about three interesting basic type attributes of your choice, and the associations between the two classes, (5) Hints:

 - To use Rhapsody, you want to connect to archithor.informatik.uni-freiburg.de with some RDP client. - The model of the automated rail cars system is located in C:/Program Files/Telelogic/Rhapsody 7.4/Samples/CppSamples/Cars - The host can (for limited number of licences) only run a limited number of parallel instances of Rhapsody.
 If you don't get a license, please try again later.
 If the problem persists, tell me. - In a Rhapsody model, classes and their structural relationships are specified by object model diagrams.
 For the purpose of the task, please disregard irrelevant "instance-related" information, i.e., the number and the object name in the first compartment in the boxes.
-Exercise 2 (5+5/20 Points) Terminal x: Int $p: Terminal{0,1}$ $n: Terminal{0,1}$ Figure 1: Class diagram for Exercise 2.
+Exercise 2 (5+5/20 Points) $Terminal \\ x: Int \\ p: Terminal{0,1} \\ n: Terminal{0,1}$ Figure 1: Class diagram for Exercise 2.

-Consider the class diagram \mathcal{CD} in Figure 1.

-(i) Assume that the intention of the class diagram is to model lists of terminals that are doubly linked and located on a two-way circular path.
+Consider the class diagram \mathcal{CD} in Figure 1. (i) Assume that the intention of the class diagram is to model lists of terminals that are doubly linked and located on a two-way circular path.
 Provide a brief but adequate (textual) explanation of this intention and use object diagrams of system states of \mathcal{CD} to reasonably illustrate the text.
 (3) Hint: you decide, what a "reasonable illustration" is, e.g. whether you use one or more object diagrams, whether you announce that they're partial or complete, etc. - (ii) Give an object diagram of \mathcal{CD} which illustrates a case that is not intended.
 (2) - (iii) Can you formalise this intention?